 University of Wisconsin-Madison

-- Chair, Genetics, Cell Biology & Anatomy Graduate Program Committee
+- Vice Chair for Graduate Education, Genetics, Cell Biology & Anatomy

 Research Keywords: molecular genetics; estrogen action; immune function and autoimmunity; tumorigenesis

 1. Estrogen receptor alpha regulation of lupus.

 Lupus is a devastating autoimmune disease that is associated with considerable morbidity and mortality.
 Approximately 90% of patients with lupus are women.
 This dramatic sex bias is due to endogenous estrogens.
 Using a mouse model of lupus, we have shown that estrogens promote lupus via estrogen receptor alpha (ER-alpha), which acts in a B cell intrinsic manner to enhance B cell activation and loss of tolerance.
 However, a concrete understanding of how ER-alpha signaling modulates B cell activation and loss of tolerance on a molecular level is unclear.
 Our current studies use genetics as well as molecular and cellular biological approaches to understand how ER-alpha impacts B cell biology and the development of lupus.